DeviNoles/angel_search_engine/README.md

 # search
-A (slow) search engine built with Angel and Dart.
+A snappy search engine built with Angel and Dart.

 This consists of three parts:
 * `backend/` - Angel server, contains an `/api/search` API.